Quick Summary

 | Minibus (8 Seater) | 8 | Group | £210–£260 |

 All fares are fixed at the time of booking, so the price you see is exactly what you pay — with no hidden charges or surge pricing, even during peak travel times.
+For larger groups our 12-seater minibus hire service is available — popular for Birmingham group transfers.
+For families with young children, free baby and child seats are available — see our taxi with baby seat London page.

 Taxi vs Train: Full Comparison

 When travelling from Birmingham to Luton Airport, you essentially have two main options: a direct taxi or a multi-step train journey.
 While trains may seem cheaper at first glance, the full journey tells a different story.
+For a deeper analysis of taxi options see our Uber vs black cab vs minicab guide.

 Train Route Explained